|

 Adding Reinforcement to the Wall

 My brother-in-law Shaun of Benjamin Tileworks is a contractor and he did all the building for this project for me.
-Removing the old tile backsplash in the kitchen damaged the drywall, and we ended up having to replace it, so while the walls were torn apart, he added in some reinforcements for the shelves.
-I knew I’d be using the shelves for all my heavy plates and dishes and didn’t want to be worried about it ever falling down.
+The first thing we started with was removing the old tile backsplash in the kitchen and in the process we damaged the drywall.
+We ended up having to replace it, so while the walls were torn apart, we added in some reinforcements for the shelves.
+I knew I’d be using the shelves for all my heavy plates and dishes and didn’t want to be worried about it ever falling down under so much weight.
+If you’re building open shelves in your kitchen, we highly recommend taking the time to anchor them into the studs like we did.

 how to make your own floating shelves

-Shaun notched out the studs and added in some more 2 x 4 in our predetermined locations of the shelves, so that he’d be able to attach our shelf hardware directly into it for added support.
-After the blocking was added to reinforce the wall we added our new drywall.
+Shaun notched out the wall studs and added in some more 2 x 4 wood support boards in our predetermined locations of the shelves, so that he’d be able to attach our metal support piece directly into it for added support.
+After the blocking was added to reinforce the wall anchor spots, we added our new drywall over top.
+This was such a good idea to do while we had the wall open anyway.
+Now we won’t have to worry about the weight of all the dishes.

 how to support large floating kitchen shelves